OlgaChaganova/non-blind-deconvolution-benchmark/README.md

 3. Precompensation dataset [TBA]

+### Discretization

 There only two types of image in these datasets: PNG with floating points and JPEG with uint8 dtype.
+Both are stored in sRGB.
+To properly model the blurring process, the convolution with PSF must be done in linear space, so the first step is to convert the floating sRGB to floating linear.
+The following pipeline is described [here](docs/Deconvolution%20Pipeline.drawio.pdf).

 For PNG images was applied the following pipeline:
 1. Read image in float, translate it to gray if necessary, convolve it, and then restore it;
-2. Translate groud truth image and blurred image from float to linRGB 16 bit color space, and then restore it;
+2. Translate groud truth image and blurred image from *lin float* to *linRGB 16 bit*, and then restore it;
-3. Translate groud truth image and blurred image from  linRGB to sRGB 8 bit color space, and then restore it.
+3. Translate groud truth image and blurred image from  *linRGB 16 bit* to *sRGB 8 bit*, and then restore it.

 For JPG images:
-1. Read image in sRGB 8 bit, translate it to gray if necessary, convolve it, and then restore it;
+1. Read image in *sRGB 8 bit*, translate it to gray if necessary, convolve it, and then restore it;

 ---